North-dev-x/noct/README.md

 Heals yourself, or the given target, to full HP.

 #### :givetrinket
 Permission Level: Helper

 `:givetrinket <...String> <Number?> <Target?>`

-Gives the target(or yourself), all of the listed trinkets. (given as string literals) If a number is passed, it gives you that number of trinkets.-
+Gives the target(or yourself), all of the listed trinkets. (given as string literals) If a number is passed, it gives you that number of trinkets.

 #### :gate